StratusGrid/terraform-aws-multiaccount-pipeline/README.md

 ## Cross-Account Role Assumption

 In order for the CodePipeline's CodeBuild stages to properly function in each account/environment, an IAM role must be created in each account which the CodeBuilds can assume.
-Thus, you should create an IAM role in each account and the IAM role name must be specified in the map and [restricted ADMIN rights](https://github.com/StratusGrid/terraform-aws-iam-group-restricted-admin), establish trust relationships to allow the CICD account to assume that role, and then provide the CodeBuild execution roles with STS Assume role rights for that role.
-This role's name is defined in the cb_accounts_map map parameter.
+Thus, you should:

+- Create an IAM role in each account
+- The IAM role name must be specified in the `cb_accounts_map` input
+- The IAM role must have an attached policy with appropriate permissions (consider using [restricted-admin](https://github.com/StratusGrid/terraform-aws-iam-group-restricted-admin) rights)
+- Establish trust relationships to allow the CICD account to assume that role
+- Provide the CodeBuild execution roles with STS Assume role rights for that role

+This role's name is defined in the `cb_accounts_map` input.
 The listed role works assuming you remove the sts:AssumeRole deny.

 An example policy to this is located [here](IAM-POLICY.md).